R-js/blasjs/README.md

 #### Node and Web

-The library is an UMD library, it can be used in a web client as in server side node environment.
+The library js file is an agnostic UMD library, it can be used in a web client as-well as in a server side node environment.

 ## Installation